ytliu74/SimpleEDA/README.md

 # SimpleEDA

-This is a course project, aiming at building a simple EDA handling basic circuit simulation.
+This is a course project, aiming at building a simple EDA handling basic circuit simulation, with support of DC, AC and TRAN analysis for both linear and nonlinear devices.

 ## How to build